 Master of Arts in Teaching (MAT) Program

-Duke University's MAT Program partners with Durham Public High Schools to prepare culturally responsive teachers who focus on relationships with students and reflection on their teaching practice.
+Duke University's MAT Program partners with Durham Public Schools to prepare culturally responsive teachers who focus on relationships with students and reflection on their teaching practice.

 Secondary English Education

 To earn the Master of Arts in Teaching certification, you must have an undergraduate degree in that field of certification, or in a field closely related.